axios/axios/CONTRIBUTING.md

 ## Testing

 Please update the tests to reflect your code changes.
-Pull requests will not be accepted if they are failing on [Travis CI](https://travis-ci.org/axios/axios).
+Pull requests will not be accepted if they are failing on GitHub actions.

 ## Documentation